Colorado State Rams football: Steve Addazio era (2020–2021)

 Addazio's first season as the head coach of the Rams was anything but predictable as a result of the COVID-19 pandemic.
 After the Mountain West Conference indefinitely postponed all fall sports on August 10, 2020, the conference agreed to play a modified eight-game, conference-only football season.
-Despite eight games being scheduled, Colorado State played only four games due to coronavirus outbreaks leading to game cancellations.
+Despite eight games being scheduled, Colorado State played only four games due to COVID-19 outbreaks leading to game cancellations.

 In August 2020, the university temporarily suspended the football program and initiated investigations into accusations of racism and verbal abuse of players by the coaching staff.
 However, the subsequent investigation found that the majority of athletes and staff disputed these accusations, and in October 2020, the investigation concluded and the team was cleared.

 On November 5, 2020, Colorado State beat Wyoming 34–24, winning the Border War Bronze Boot back from Wyoming for the first time since the 2015 football season.

 Colorado State finished the 2020 season with a 1–3 record, with their only victory being against Wyoming.
 Colorado State lost to Fresno State, Boise State and San Diego State, while games against New Mexico, UNLV, Air Force and Utah State were canceled.
 There were no fans allowed at CSU's Canvas Stadium at any point of the season due to the COVID-19 pandemic.